athomo/kcore/README.md

 Edgelist format
 --
-This section is for the case when your graph is given a texfile of edges.
-If your graph is already in WebGraph format, skip to the next section.
+This section is for the case when your graph is given a text file of edges (known as edgelist). *If your graph is already in WebGraph format, skip to the next section.*

 It is very easy to convert an edgelist file into WebGraph format.
 I am making the folloiwng assumptions: